 Reasons For Lying About Age On A Dating App

 The most common reasons I get from men when it comes to lying about their age is that they look or feel young (aka I want to date or I think I can date younger women or don’t want to date men their age).
 While it is true some men might be more vigorous, youthful, athletic than men their age, lying about one’s age is not only misleading but deceptive.

 Age can come into play when it comes to family planning, generational common interests etc. This perception is perpetuated in movies and society – visit a popular matchmaker’s website and you will see wealthy men in their 60s seek out women in their 40s and even 30s.
 There is nothing wrong with targeting people of a certain age but lying about is wrong and can even get you kicked off dating sites and apps (if you see someone lying about their age you should flag their profile).

 Why Women Lie About Age On Dating Apps

 As for women, the main reasons for lying about one’s age is that they look and feel young and would like to date men closer to their age or slightly below their age.
 It’s common for women to get propositioned by men 10, 20, 30 years older than then on dating sites despite making it clear on their profiles they are seeking men of a certain age or looking to start a family.

-Often times I hear that women do not want to get overlooked through search filters so they will subtract 2-7 years so they make a cutoff on age filters and preferences.
-I do sympathize with women in that men routinely target women much younger than themselves leaving significantly older men to hit on them but I am a strong believer in being as honest in a profile as possible to establish confidence.
+Often times I hear that women do not want to get overlooked through search filters, so they will subtract 2-7 years from their age to make a cutoff on age filters and preferences.
+I do sympathize with women in that men routinely target women much younger than themselves leaving older men to hit on them, but I am a strong believer in being as honest in a profile as possible to establish confidence.